-The object from the list can get a special label to distinguish them, check "Mark objects on the chart" for that.
-The other checkbox "Always show the objects from the list" is to be use in special case when the objects are very faint and you want to show them on large scale chart.
-Beware this option can severely degrade the performance.
+The object from the list get a special label to distinguish them.

+The checkbox "Always show the objects from the list" is to be use when the objects are faint and you want to show them on large scale chart when their label is normally not show.